top of page

 Looking for a knitting technique that’s as clever as it is practical?
 Meet the I-cord belly button cast-on.
 Its playful name hides a powerful skill that ensures seamless starts and flexible finishes for your projects.
 Let’s break down what makes this method so useful and how you can add it to your knitting repertoire.

 The I-cord belly button cast-on creates a temporary starting point using an I-cord made from waste yarn.
-Once your project is underway, this placeholder can be removed, leaving you with live stitches or a clean edge — perfect for:
+Once your project is underway, this placeholder can be removed.
+This leaves you with live stitches or a clean edge — perfect for various knitting projects.

 • Provisional cast-ons: Need live stitches later?
 This method has you covered.